 After that visit to the bakery, you will need to wear off some of those calories (just so you can go back for more!) and the best hike in Victor Harbor is up to the top of The Bluff.
 This landmark is easy to recognise from the beachfront in Victor Harbor – it’s that hill out on a headland to the west of the town centre.

-The hike up to the top of The Bluff is called the Rosetta Circuit.
+The walking trail up to the top of The Bluff is called the Rosetta Circuit.
 It’s an 800m loop from the carpark and takes around an hour.
 At the top, enjoy 360 degree views over the ocean and the countryside.

 See the Little Penguins